NBA Betting Odds: Moneyline, Spreads and Live Lines for Every Game

 This award goes to the head coach judged best over the regular season.
 Voters often reward coaches who exceed expectations, maximize a roster and adapt strategically over the year.

 J.B.
-Bickerstaff is the current favorite, with Mitch Johnson, Jordan Ott and Joe Mazzulla just behind him as the main challengers as the other coaches who can move up quickly if their teams exceed expectations.
+Bickerstaff is the current favorite, with Joe Mazzulla and Mitch Johnson behind him as the main challengers as the other coaches who can move up quickly with a late push.

 | Coach | Odds |